dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/blazor/server.md

 Blazor works best when using WebSockets as the SignalR transport due to lower latency, reliability, and [security](xref:signalr/security).
 Long Polling is used by SignalR when WebSockets isn't available or when the app is explicitly configured to use Long Polling.
 When deploying to Azure App Service, configure the app to use WebSockets in the Azure portal settings for the service.
 For details on configuring the app for Azure App Service, see the [SignalR publishing guidelines](xref:signalr/publish-to-azure-web-app).

 We recommend using the [Azure SignalR Service](/azure/azure-signalr) for Blazor Server apps.
 The service allows for scaling up a Blazor Server app to a large number of concurrent SignalR connections.
 In addition, the SignalR service's global reach and high-performance data centers significantly aid in reducing latency due to geography.
+To configure an app (and optionally provision) the Azure SignalR Service:

+* Create an Azure Apps publish profile in Visual Studio for the Blazor Server app.
+* Add the **Azure SignalR Service** dependency to the profile.
+If the Azure subscription doesn't have a pre-existing Azure SignalR Service instance to assign to the app, select **Create a new Azure SignalR Service instance** to provision a new service instance.
+* Publish the app to Azure.

 ### Measure network latency